justintbi/354_RubyOnRails/README.md

 Open the file config/routes.rb and uncomment the line:
 `root "welcome#index"`

 Now when navigating to http://localhost:3000 we can see the message "Hello World from Rails" in the browser.
-[This tutorial is mostly taken from first source]
+[This tutorial is mostly taken from the first source]

 # Sources
 * https://www.bogotobogo.com/RubyOnRails/RubyOnRails_HelloWorld_Rails.php